ragulpr/wtte-rnn/README.md

 ## Auxiliary

 To use the model one needs basic tte-transforms of raw data.
-To consume the models we need weibull related functions for the final output.
+To consume the models we need Weibull related functions for the final output.

 * Ready to run helper functions implemented in SQL, R, Python.